Errors in J

 1 , 'hello'

-This code snippet will append the integer 1 to the string ‘hello’.
-Since J doesn’t know what to do with that, it will give us a domain error like so
+This code snippet appends the integer 1 to the string ‘hello’.
+Since J doesn’t know what to do with that, it gives us a domain error like so

 1,'hello'